nfc-tools/libnfc/README-Windows.txt

 Now you can configure the build.
 Press "Configure", specify "NMake Makefiles" and then you have the opportunity to set some configuration variables.
 If you don't want a Debug build change the variable CMAKE_BUILD_TYPE to "Release".

+If a non-GUI solution is preferred one can use:

+  C:\dev\libnfc-read-only\bin> cmake -G "NMake Makefiles"
+                                     -DCMAKE_BUILD_TYPE=Release ..

 Now run NMake: